 How do you find value in NFL win totals?
 Build your own number game by game, weigh the quarterback situation and roster changes above everything else, and look for teams whose total is over-anchored to last year's record or a hype narrative.
 Bet only when your projection disagrees with the posted number by a meaningful margin, and take the best price across books.

-NFL win totals are softer than the Sunday line for a simple reason: the books post them months early, before anyone knows what the rosters or the schedule will look like, and they defend those unsharpened numbers with low limits.
+NFL win totals are softer than the Sunday line for a simple reason: the books post them months early, before rosters are settled and before the market has priced the schedule's order, travel, and rest spots, and they defend those unsharpened numbers with low limits.
 The edge is not a secret angle.
 It is a process.
 Read the schedule, lead with the quarterback and roster changes, respect that last year's record and the offseason hype distort the number, build your own total, and then shop for the best price on the side your projection likes.
 Do that and you are betting the gap between the number and reality instead of the storyline.

 Betting involves risk.
 Bet responsibly, only what you can afford to lose, and know that no edge wins every ticket.
 21+ where legal.